lcardsvr/Home_Sales/README.md

 Done

-### - The query from step 6 is run on the parquet temporary table, and the run time is computed
+### Query from step 6 was run on the parquet temporary table, and the run time was computed

 |Average_View_Rating|
 |-------------------|